Azure/ADX-in-a-Day/README.md

 ### Pre-requisites
 - Either a Microsoft account (MSA) or an Azure Active Directory (AAD) identity.
 This will be used to create free cluster.
+- For people seeing KQL (Kusto Query Language) for the first time, we recommend completing this module https://aka.ms/learn.kql prior to completing this open-hack.

 ### How to start with ADX
 Generally, when starting with Azure Data Explorer, you will follow the following steps (ADX Workshop Labs will cover all these steps):